Content Detail

 • Soil preference Moist, well-drained soil

-• Tolerances Alkaline soil, Occasional drought, Road salt
+• Other tolerances Alkaline soil, Road salt

 • Season of interest mid spring